sarahbachernegg/supabase-support-casebook/README.md

 ## What I wanted to show

-This casebook is meant to show how I would approach support work at Supabase:
+This casebook is meant to show how I would approach technical product support:

 - reproduce issues instead of guessing
 - separate client, auth, database, policy, and configuration problems